-The dividend amount per share will be calculated shortly before the general meeting.
+The dividend amount per share of Share Class P and G will be calculated shortly before the general meeting.
 The calculated dividend per share will then be presented to the general meeting for formal approval.
 The dividend distribution will be subject to a 15% withholding tax.
 The amount of the net result that is not distributed as dividends will be allocated to the other reserves of the respective Share Class of the Sub-fund.